revature-13Aug18-java/code-samples-for-Jerry-Kim/project.2.frontend/README.md

 This follows Angular 4 style and directory hierarchy.
 All sub-components are in their own directories and directly attached to the root.
 Services are located outside.
 Models, which model the jsons returned from api calls, are in `models/`.
 This application also uses Angular routing, which is configured in its own module in the root directory.

 As for naming and other coding practices, we tried to keep things consistent.
-Dependencies are declared as the same as their class name but with lowercase first letter. `HttpRequests`' although supposed to be done in services and returned as `Observable`, may be found tied in with Component.
+Dependencies are declared as the same as their class name but with lowercase first letter. `HttpRequests`, although supposed to be done in services and returned as `Observable`, may be found tied in with Component.

 Variables may be typed or not.
 Depends if we had time.
 Concerning the more complicated type - i.e. the json in the http response - `any` was used mostly, but we did confirm a working version using one of the `models`.